How To Overcome Trauma

 Bill 0:52

-Bill Gasiamis here, this is Episode 63 of the recovery after stroke podcast.
-And today I’m speaking with Justin Sunseri, from the Polyvagal podcast, about trauma, how to recognise it, how to acknowledge it, how to deal with it, and how to move on from it.
+Bill Gasiamis here; this is Episode 63 of the Recovery after Stroke podcast.
+And today, I’m speaking with Justin Sunseri, from the Polyvagal podcast, about Trauma, how to recognize it, acknowledge it, deal with it, and move on from it.
 Justin, welcome to the podcast.

 I am super happy to be here.
 Thank you so much.